-Bucyk became the first player since his teammate Phil Esposito, in 1969, to score three power-play goals in a single playoff game.
+Bucyk became the first player since his teammate, Phil Esposito, in 1969, to score three power-play goals in a single playoff game.
 There have been 12 players to accomplish this feat, with Syd Howe of the Detroit Red Wings doing it first in 1939.
 Blackhawks’ captain Jonathan Toews was the most recent player to do it during the 2010 run to the Stanley Cup.

-On April 21, 1985, Brian Propp scored the second of his two career postseason hat tricks against the Islanders, in Game 2 of the Patrick Division Finals.
+On April 21, 1985, Brian Propp scored the second of his two career postseason hat tricks against the Islanders in Game 2 of the Patrick Division Finals.
 His teammate Tim Kerr added a goal and three assists in the 5-2 victory.

-Steve Yzerman scored a hat trick on April 21, 1999, to lead the Red Wings to a 5-3 win over the Mighty Ducks of Anaheim, in Game 1 of the Western Conference Quarterfinals.
+Steve Yzerman scored a hat trick on April 21, 1999, to lead the Red Wings to a 5-3 win over the Mighty Ducks of Anaheim in Game 1 of the Western Conference Quarterfinals.
 It was the fourth playoff hat trick of his career and set the record for the most in team history.
 He was tied with Norm Ullman at three heading into the game.
 Yzerman’s four postseason hat tricks have him tied for sixth on the NHL’s all-time list.

 Odds & Ends

-The NHL did not return to Europe until 1959 when the Bruins and Rangers took a 23-game tour that included games in England, Switzerland, France, Belgium, West Germany and Austria.
+The NHL did not return to Europe until 1959 when the Bruins and Rangers took a 23-game tour that included games in England, Switzerland, France, Belgium, West Germany, and Austria.
 The Rangers had some help as Bobby Hull, Ed Litzenberger, Eric Nesterenko and Pierre Pilote of the Blackhawks joined their roster for the month-long trek.

 Gordie Howe made hockey history in a World Hockey Association game between his Hartford Whalers and the Edmonton Oilers on April 21, 1978.
-Howe scored on the first shift, just minutes after finding out that he had become a grandfather.
+He scored on the first shift, just minutes after finding out that he had become a grandfather.
 Mark and Ginger Howe’s first son Travis made Gordie the first grandfather to play professionally in hockey history.

-On April 21, 1988, Wayne Gretzky scored a shorthanded goal in overtime to beat the Calgary Flames, in Game 2 of the Smythe Division Final.
+On April 21, 1988, Wayne Gretzky scored a shorthanded goal in overtime to beat the Calgary Flames in Game 2 of the Smythe Division Final.
 He became just the third player in league history to score a shorthanded overtime goal in the playoffs.
 Gretzky’s goal came just 10 days after Brent Sutter scored the second one for the Islanders.
-Tomas Hertl became the ninth player to do it for the San Jose Sharks, on this date in 2019.
+Tomas Hertl became the ninth player to do it for the San Jose Sharks on this date in 2019.

 Bryan Trottier became just the second player in NHL history to appear in 200 career playoff games on April 21, 1992.
 At the time, he and Robinson were the only two players to accomplish this feat.
-Now, there are 20 players who have played in at least 200 Stanley Cup playoff games.
+Now, 20 players have played in at least 200 Stanley Cup playoff games.
 Trottier’s 221 games are the 10th most.

 The Tampa Lightning hosted its first-ever Stanley Cup playoff game on April 21, 1996.
-A record crowd of 25,945 packed into the Thunderdome in St. Petersburg, FL to watch the Lightning beat the Flyers 5-4 in overtime, thanks to a goal from Alexander Selivanov.
+A record crowd of 25,945 packed into the Thunderdome in St. Petersburg, FL, to watch the Lightning beat the Flyers 5-4 in overtime, thanks to a goal from Alexander Selivanov.
 Tampa Bay became the first franchise in NHL history to pick up its first two playoff wins in overtime.